Standing Up a Data Science Group

 - help execute some early high-ROI/low-risk projects.

-Mosaic Data Science’s executives have over a half-century of collective experience building and managing data science organizations that have successfully solved very diverse data science problems, including highly complex optimization problems producing project ROIs measured in the tens of millions of dollars.
-We would be delighted to work with your organization to help develop its data science capability.
+Mosaic Data Science’s executives have over a half-century of collective experience in data science consulting, building and managing data science organizations that have successfully solved very diverse data science problems, including highly complex optimization problems producing project ROIs measured in the tens of millions of dollars.
+Mosaic, an innovative data science consulting company, would be delighted to work with your organization to help develop its data science capability.

 2In this sense the phrase ‘data science’ is almost redundant.
 While there are those who believe “science” includes informal methods such as historical or ethnographic analysis, empirical science at least combines observation with formal analysis, so that any formal method used to model empirical data is “data science.”